 How long did it take for full recovery?

-Once you have decided that the patient’s (or collateral) history does indeed constitute syncope, there are two important aims to further assessment:
+Once you have decided that the patient’s history does indeed constitute syncope, there are two important aims for further assessment:

 Determine the underlying cause, in the hope of providing treatment and preventing further events.

 Ascertain their risk of further events.

 Neurally mediated and postural syncope are both typically benign (although they can have more serious underlying causes).

 You can remember them with acronym SNAP if needed.

 Neurally mediated syncope is due to an inappropriate autonomic reflex in response to a trigger and hence this is also known as reflex syncope.